The Ultimate Burglary Prevention Guide

 Property Locks – the most effective way to keep intruders out!

-- Windows: make sure they are all shut and ideally locked with a key operated lock.
+- Windows: make sure they are all shut and ideally lock windows with a key operated lock.
 A large percentage of burglaries are through windows and you would be surprised at how small the windows intruders will be able to fit into.

 - Back doors: Obviously PVC doors are self explanatory by lifting and locking the handles but timber doors with additional locks on the inside should be used.
 These are as important as the mortice lock and can make all the difference.